The best holiday 2019 iPad deals: The 10.2-inch model is on sale for $250

-This is a good moment to buy an iPad.
+This is a good moment to buy an iPad as a last-minute gift idea or simply for yourself.
 The 10.2-inch model that debuted this fall remains the best choice for most people, especially when it's on sale.
-And it's currently on sale for $250 at Best Buy and Target.
+And it's currently on sale for $250 at Best Buy and Target (sale ends Dec.
+24 at the latter).

-It's not quite as low as the $230 Cyber Monday deal, but it's pretty darn good, and likely to be the lowest price we'll see until next year.

 Otherwise, Best Buy is running a $100 discount on this year's iPad Air, bringing it down to $400 -- the lowest price we've ever seen.
 Many retailers have been selling it for $469 during the past few months -- a price that was about $30 lower than the one you'd find at the Apple Store.
 But this additional $70 markdown makes the iPad Air a much more palatable option.